Mind previews November 2012 Ceremony.

 Henry tells his story of schizophrenia and his experience of hearing voices that urged him to swim across Newhaven Estuary.
 His account is intercut with those of his mother, and father who is war correspondent Patrick Cockburn.

 - Iain Dale: Mental Health Special Programmes (LBC 97.3 Radio)

 Iain Dale frequently discusses mental health on his show – clips include a phone-in about mental health discrimination with Diane Abbott, an interview with Alastair Campbell about his eBook The Happy Depressive, and emotional calls from listeners in reaction to Gary Speed’s death.

 - Mental Health in Prison (Radio Wanno in HMP Wandsworth)

-Created by a prisoner for his community, this programme focusses on mental health, stress disorders and the emotional impact of prison - providing first hand prisoner testimony, professional guidance and helpful signposting.
+Created by a prisoner for his community, this programme focuses on mental health, stress disorders and the emotional impact of prison - providing first hand prisoner testimony, professional guidance and helpful signposting.

 Tim Samuels reveals the inspiring, uneasy and unexpected story of poetry as a form of therapy for soldiers experiencing PTSD after returning from war.

 Clare Balding walks and talks with Stuart Jessup who has depression.
 He and his wife, Kate, discuss openly the impact his depression has had on both of their lives, and describe how the simple act of walking can help.

 Charting her personal journey to overcome anorexia, Emma Wolfe has written openly and honestly about the daily challenges and triumphs she has faced week in-week out, through her column in The Times since 2010.